lastcoolnameleft/aks-ctf/docs/index.md

 ## Getting Started

-Click on "Getting Started" in the table of contents and follow the directions.
+Click on [Getting Started](azure/) in the table of contents and follow the directions.

-When a kubectl get pods --all-namespaces gives output like the following, you're ready to begin the tutorial.
+When a `kubectl get pods --all-namespaces` gives output like the following, you're ready to begin the tutorial.

 ```
 $ kubectl get pods --all-namespaces